minlux/dymon/README.md

 ## Implementation
 This command line tool for linux implements the described application.

-However most of the application code relates to the creation of the bitmap (text and barcode) but isn't realy in scope of this project.
-All code related to the communictation with the label writer is done in *main.cpp*.
+However most of the application code relates to the creation of the bitmap (text and barcode).
+The actual code to interface with the *LabelWriter* can be found in class *Dymon* in *dymon.cpp*.
+(*Dymon* is an abstact class.
+There is a specialization for Windows and one for Linux.
+Those child classes only handles the TCP network access.)

 ## How to build
 Build process is based on CMake.